Martine Guyot-Bender specializes in 20th-century French studies.

 A thorough grounding in speaking, writing, reading and comprehension for beginners.
 This is an intensive, interactive course in which students gain oral fluency and reading ability fast and start writing short texts.
 Textbook readings, daily on-line and written exercises supplemented by short texts and films.View All Courses

-This First-Year course offers an overview of major movements of French cinema's long and significant history focusing on the topic of work.
-It includes ten films, from the time of the Lumière brothers to post WWI poetic realism and from the 1960s' New Wave and militant cinema to today's new realism and parody.
+This First-Year course offers an overview of major movements of French cinema''s long and significant history.
+This year''s topic is the representation of labor including films from the Lumière brothers era, post WWI poetic realism, the 1960s'' New Wave and militant cinema to today''s new realism and parody.
 The theme of work will familiarize students with French social and political history.
 Taught in English (films in French with English subtitles).
 Reading on the theory of film and French cultural history will supplement screenings.
 The class may include field trips.
 Oral Presentations.View All Courses

 An introduction to cultures of French-speaking areas beyond the Hexagon: Africa, the Caribbean, Canada.
 Topics include the history of slavery, colonization and neo-colonization; literatures; sculptures, masks, paintings; fashion; and cuisines.
 Discussion based on readings, films and presentations by native informants.
 Taught in French.View All Courses